Kunal-sr-77/llm-scene-intelligence/README.md

 ## Dataset Generation

-Synthetic dataset is generated using LLM:
+Synthetic dataset is generated using LLM.

+**Note:** This system uses synthetic scene inputs for controlled evaluation of LLM decision-making behavior.

 Input: